sophiakene/AutomaticSpeechActClassification/README.md

 - hyperparameter_tuning.ipynb
 - xgboost_oversampling.ipynb

-# TODO!

-Note that for the GPT classification and fine-tuning you need an API key and insert it in the following scripts:
+Note that for the GPT classification and fine-tuning you need an API key and insert it in the following script:
--
--
+- zero-and-few-shot-clf.ipynb

+The notebook gpt_fine_tuning.ipynb prepares the prompts and train, validate and test set for fine-tuning GPT-4o.
+The actual fine-tuning was carried out on platform.openai.com.